Planning a road trip in the states, roughly between May and September, and looking for some cool festivals/events to plan around.

 Or cut your day short and drive out through Quiet Mountain scenery away from the wild wild west.

-Best of all - it's FREE 5 months ago
+Best of all - it's FREE over 3 years ago

 Las Vegas Vagoose

 Chicago's Coyote Arts festival,

 the world's oldest and largest is the Old Fiddlers' Convention in Galax, Virginia